inderpartap/fact.err/model/readme.md

 --read test file
 testDF= pd.read_csv("test.csv")

+--read tokenizer using the following command with open('tokenizer.pickle', 'rb') as handle:
+	tokenizer = pickle.load(handle)

 -- convert into sequence or word vector by converting into embeddings, using the given dimensions